Beyond abortion rights: Reproductive justice takes a broader view

 Coalition building

 That range of issues invites cooperation.
-“I find so much common ground with reproductive justice,” says Destiny Herndon-De La Rosa, a founder of the anti-abortion New Wave Feminists in Texas, which seeks an end to abortion through systematic change.
+“I find so much common ground with reproductive justice,” says Destiny Herndon-De La Rosa, founder of the anti-abortion New Wave Feminists in Texas, which seeks an end to abortion through systematic change.
 She says the RJ movement recognizes that everything from racism to overpolicing has impacted Black women’s reproductive choices.
 “It’s a much more nuanced perspective. ...
 So they’re not fighting for it in the same way that a lot of more privileged white feminists are fighting for it.”

 While the Black feminist community launched RJ, the movement has entered the discussion in nursing schools, law schools, and even the White House.
 Sometimes the term is co-opted, and those working in it are careful to honor its roots as a Black movement.